wertigpar/ha-emaldo/README.md

 ### "Authentication failed"

 - Verify email and password work in the Emaldo app.
-- Check that App ID, App Secret, and App Version match the installed APK.

 ### "No battery devices found"

 - The Home ID may be wrong.
 Leave it empty to auto-detect.
-- Log in to the Emaldo app and verify your battery appears.
+- Log in to the Emaldo app with same account and verify your battery appears.

 ### "Failed to read E2E overrides"

 - E2E communication uses UDP — ensure no firewall blocks outbound UDP to the Emaldo E2E server (port 1050).
-- The integration retries up to 3 times with increasing delay (60s, 120s, 180s).
-- Override reading failures don't block schedule updates.

 ### Schedule not updating